jas-st/softproj/DevDoc.md

 ### *compressed_tree()*
-Function for computing a compressed tree from the tree resulting from **coloured_tree()**.
+Function for computing a compressed tree from the plot resulting from **coloured_tree()**.
 It collapses those nodes, whose immediate children have a rejection frequency lower than 0.3 and are sufficiently away from the root (30% of the length of the longest path).
 Additionally saves the collapsed nodes in a list.

 ##### Usage
 ```